Article

 5. Not Reporting All Taxable Wages on an Employee’s W-2

 You should check in with your accounts payable department at least once a year towards year-end.
-You should be looking for checks wrote out to your employee outside of payroll.
-Items like cash bonuses, moving allowances or non-business-related expense could be missed taxable wages.
+Look for checks written out to your employee outside of payroll.
+Items like cash bonuses, moving allowances, or non-business-related expenses could be missed taxable wages.

-If audited by either federal or state agencies, they could identify this as missed wages and require you to amend past returns/forms and could be costly for both employer and employee on missed tax payments and penalties.
+If audited by either federal or state agencies, they could identify this as missed wages and require you to amend past returns/forms.
+This could be costly for both employer and employee on missed tax payments and penalties.

 6. Not Monitoring Payroll Software Updates and Limit Changes for Both Federal and State

 When using an accounting or payroll software, make sure you’re closely monitoring your software updates.
-If you’re not, you could see an issue where you over/under-withhold from an employee and over/under pay the taxes.
+If you’re not, you could over/under-withhold from an employee and over/under pay the taxes.

 Not only will you have to take time to amend your payroll returns and W-2 forms, but you will also have to explain the error to your employees.
 You may also face additional penalties.